Click on the image below to view the programme schedule

 - Targeted therapy

-Special symposia include the Chairs’ Symposium, “Recent advances and treatments in status epilepticus”.
+Special symposia include the Chairs’ Symposium, “Recent advances and treatments in status epilepticus” and a lecture, “Cannabinoids going back and ahead”.

-The programme will also feature a joint symposium between the ILAE-Commission on European Affairs (CEA) and the EAN (European Academy of Neurology).
+The programme will also feature a joint symposium between the ILAE-Commission on European Affairs (CEA) and the EAN (European Academy of Neurology) on “From brain networks to clinical networks.
+The future of collaborative research?”.

 Half-Day Teaching Courses